ForgingAntiquity/forgingantiquity.github.io/TypologyNEW.md

 # Typology of Forged Manuscripts

-The typology of forged manuscripts adopted by the project separates forgeries into four categories based on their script, text, or physical characteristics.
+The typology of forged manuscripts adopted by the project separates forgeries along four axes: according to their support, content, material, and script.
+In the database these are listed with a forward slashes (/) between them.
+Subcategories are listed with brackets, etc Reuse (secondary use), copy (exact) etc.

 ## Nonsensical script
 This category is a spectrum running between two types of script: